Skip to content

 Dyscalculia can be recognised by persistent difficulties with mathematical skills and number-related tasks, despite having average or above-average intelligence.
 Dyscalculia goes beyond occasional maths struggles and is considered a specific learning difficulty (SpLD).

-Recognising the symptoms of dyscalculia are necessary for early diagnosis and effective intervention.
+Recognising dyscalculia symptoms is necessary for early diagnosis and effective intervention.
 Symptoms and symptom severity can vary from person to person, but they often include:

 1. Difficulty with basic arithmetic: Dyscalculic people may have difficulty with basic arithmetic operations like addition, subtraction, multiplication and division.